Product Lifecycle & Process10 min read

 • Feedback from multiple channels, triangulated and synthesised, is the raw material for every good product decision.

-Most teams operate with a single, bloated backlog.
-It's a graveyard of feature requests, half-formed ideas, urgent bugs, and strategic initiatives all competing for attention in the same list.
+A backlog item should answer a high-level question: what problem are we solving next?
+Not: what ticket should I pick up?
+When you collapse those two things into one list, you get the graveyard: feature requests, half-formed ideas, urgent bugs, and strategic initiatives all competing for attention in the same queue.
 Decisions get made by gut feel or whoever shouts loudest.

 The product backlog: the "what" and "why"